m-ld/m-ld-gateway/doc/self-host.md

 | M_LD_GATEWAY_GATEWAY      | `my-imac.local`                           | External hostname   |
 | M_LD_GATEWAY_DATA_PATH    | `./local/edge/gw/data`                    | Path for data       |

+[//]: # (@Petra: suggestion: Let's clarify what should be here.
+Is this a directory?
+A file?)

 The root API access key must be of the form `rootacc.keyid:secret`, where `rootacc` and `keyid` are at least 5 characters of lowercase text.
 The `rootacc` will be the root account name.
+The `keyid` and `secret` should be random UTF-8 text; the `secret` should be at least 22 characters.

+(Note the components are never used separately; once created, you always use the whole key.)

 The external hostname is used for HTTPS and websocket connections to the Gateway from clients.